 If anyone has once tried to look for a babysitting job, they know the battle: you can have a hundred interviews and get only one job offer.
 This is why a childcare app brings advantages for babysitters, as it can offer them jobs on a daily basis.

 Nevertheless, caregivers often feel hounded by work.
 The reasons for this are parents’ coming back late, misunderstandings, and changing responsibilities: caregivers come to work as nannies and turn out to be housekeepers.
 For this reason, you should create a special tool in your app that will help users to determine all duties and working hours they agree to.
 To make this clear, UrbanSitter has created special graphs where parents can tip for extra duties such as bathing, bedtime routines, making meals, and so on.

 3. Fair pay

 The wage issue is a problem for freelancers.
 If you don’t provide fair pay, you’ll lose your contractors.
 Make sure that your wage rates are not too low; for instance, UrbanSitter doesn’t allow parents to set rates below $8/hr.

 Do you need extra help evaluating your budget?
-Look over the Employer Budget Calculator created by Care.com, which can help out with tax issues.
+The Employer Budget Calculator created by Care.com helps out with tax issues.
 You can fill in different hourly rates and see how they impact your taxes and your employees’ take-home pay.

 Who doesn’t like sweets?
 Present your employees with sweet bonuses.
 Urbansitter lets parents cover their babysitter’s transportation.
 The company also sends caregivers a useful text minutes before they start a job, such as: “top 5 tips on how to become the best sitter they’ve ever had.”
 These small treats make babysitters stay with you.
 And, of course, you can always add your own bonus system.